BitBagCommerce/SyliusImojePlugin/README.md

   ![Screenshot showing payment method config in admin](doc/create_ing_method.png)

 And now, you can configure your payment method in the admin panel:
-* first you need to add a gateway code, for example "ing_code" and set its position.
+* first you need to add a gateway code, for example "imoje_code" and set its position.

   ![Screenshot showing payment method config in admin](doc/details.png)
-* To configure the iMoje gateway, log in to ING the admin panel.
+* To configure the imoje gateway, log in to ING the admin panel.

   ![Screenshot showing payment method config in admin](doc/main_imoje.png)